 Splash and Dash

-BSA members who are 7 – 15 years old and have a USA Triathlon one-day or annual youth membership are eligible to take part in the fun and exciting multisport series.
+BSA members who are 7 – 15 years old and have a USA Triathlon youth annual membership are eligible to take part in the fun and exciting multisport series.

 Merit Badge Correlations